Updated: January 2022

 A feature in Google Maps that looks at data from customer reviews, and highlights relevant information to a searcher.

 Note that topics will only be created once there is a sufficient amount of customer reviews for the business.

 Pointy from Google

-A Google My Business add-on that helps brick-and-mortar retailers list products online
+A Google Business Profile (formerly known as Google My Business) add-on that helps brick-and-mortar retailers list products online

 and appear in search engine results.